VeFA: Vector-Based Feature Space Adaptation for Robust Model Fine-Tuning

-Since current fine-tuning methods primarily adapt the pre-trained model in the weight space, they allow the representation to exit the column space induced by the pre-trained weight matrix $\boldsymbol{W}_0$.
-This subspace escape increases expressivity and allows a tighter fit to downstream data, but it also risks overwriting the general representations acquired during pre-training and can lead to overfitting, particularly in low-resource settings.
-This phenomenon is commonly referred to as catastrophic forgetting.\cite{french1999catastrophic, kirkpatrick2017overcoming, kemker2018measuring, serra2018overcoming}.
-For example, when a pre-trained model is fine-tuned on a limited set of seen categories, it may adapt narrowly to these categories while failing to generalize to unseen categories.
-In practice, this often manifests as a marked drop in test-set accuracy on categories absent from the fine-tuning data\cite{mai2024fine,tu2023holistic}.
+However, current fine-tuning methods primarily adapt the pre-trained model in the weight space and allow the learned representations to exit the column space induced by the pre-trained weight matrix.
+Intruder dimensions \cite{shuttleworth2024lora} can potentially be introduced during fine-tuning, adding new directions that are not present in the original pre-trained column space.
+Although this subspace escape increases expressivity and enables a tighter fit to the downstream data, it risks overwriting the general representations acquired during pre-training.
+As a result, this can lead to overfitting and catastrophic forgetting, particularly when downstream data are limited—a phenomenon commonly referred to as {catastrophic forgetting} \cite{french1999catastrophic, kirkpatrick2017overcoming, kemker2018measuring, serra2018overcoming}. \emph{The goal of this work is to constrain adaptation under the small-data downstream regime so that the model can exploit the additional expressivity of fine-tuning, while explicitly mitigating overfitting to the limited downstream samples and preventing forgetting of the broadly generalizable representations acquired during pre-training}.

-Weight-space fine-tuning methods typically assume that the input–output mapping learned during pre-training is insufficiently aligned with the downstream dataset.
-Consequently, they replace the pre-trained weights $\boldsymbol{W}_0$ with adapted weights $\boldsymbol{W}^\prime$ to achieve effective adaptation.
+Weight-space fine-tuning methods typically assume that the input–output mapping learned during pre-training is insufficiently aligned with the downstream tasks.
+Consequently, they replace the pre-trained weights $\boldsymbol{W}_0$ with adapted weights $\boldsymbol{W}_{\mathrm{ft}}$ to achieve effective adaptation.
 However, the discrepancy between the pre-training dataset and the downstream dataset is often unknown or unmeasurable.
-Fine-tuning model in the weight space using limited downstream data cannot avoid the large modification of partial model parameters and therefore risk the change of learned knowledge during pre-training stage. \textbf{The fundamental question becomes how to represent and integrate the unobservable downstream data discrepancy into the pre-trained model}.
+Fine-tuning the model in its weight space using \emph{limited downstream data} inevitably modifies partial model parameters, and therefore risks the loss of knowledge learned during the pre-training stage (forgetting). \emph{Essentially, the fundamental question is how to represent and integrate the unobservable downstream data discrepancy into the pre-trained model}.